mtcrushmore/portfolio/README.md

 # portfolio
-a site to show some of my work
+A site to show off some of my work.
+Please visit ryansmithportfolio.github.io to see the product for yourself!